nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 **RUN KODI ON STARTUP**

 At this point you should see KODI as an installed program under "Sound & Video" in the desktop.
-If you want KODI to run on startup instead of booting up on the Desktop you can accomplish this by various ways.
+If you want KODI to run on startup instead of the RPI3 booting up on the Desktop you can accomplish this by various ways.
 The way I did it was to create a launch script to run from the RPI3 startup script.
 Do the following:
 Open a terminal (Ctrl-Alt-T) and create a launch script by typing: _"sudo nano /home/pi/.kodi/system/launch.sh"_ and hitting Enter.
 Add the following 3 lines in the nano editor and save the file.<br>